📅 Published: Dec 29, 2025 | 🔄 Last Update: June 17, 2026 | ⏱️ Read Time: 7 min read

 Keeping the look clean and connected also makes a room feel bigger.

-These choices help the eye move freely, making the home feel wide and open.
+These choices let the eye move freely across the room, making the home feel wide and open.
+Designing for the eyes as well as for function makes the space feel large and seamless.

 5. Small House, Big Personality